Eyon42/MemeDAO/README.md

 ## Work Done:

 ### [Profile Holder Smart contract](https://github.com/Eyon42/MemeDAO/blob/main/contracts/ProfileHolder.sol)
 We made a smart contract that creates and holds a profile.
-The profile specialized in one thing.
-Posting a meme request at the beggining of the day, and at the end of the day chose the commented meme with more "likes", then post it and make it available to collect via a 24 hour auction.
+The profile is specialized on one thin: posting a meme request at the beggining of the day, and at the end of the day choose the commented meme with more "likes", then post it and make it available to collect via a 24 hour auction.

 The whole mechanism of the DAO runs on a 24 hour cycle (can be changed) relying on chainlink keeper for the function calls.